abeluck/qubes-tor/README.md

 access with different stream isolation settings:

 * Port 9049 - Isolates destination port and address, and by SOCKS Auth
 	      Same as default settings listed above, but each app using a unique SOCKS user/pass gets its own circuit.
 * Port 9050 - Isolates by SOCKS Auth and client address only
               Each AppVM gets its own circuit, and each app using a unique SOCKS user/pass gets its own circuit

 SOCKS Port 9050 should be used by web browsers.

+## Custom Tor Configuration

+Default tor settings are found in the following file and are the same across all TorVMs.

+     /usr/lib/qubes-tor/torrc

+You can override these settings in your TorVM, or provide your own custom settings by appending them to:

+    /rw/usrlocal/etc/qubes-tor/torrc

+For information on tor configuration settings `man tor`

 Threat Model
 ============